Row-aware Randomized SVD with applications: Applications

 \subsection{DEIM induced CUR}

 ~ The first natural setting where SVD-like routines find application is the construction of low-rank matrix approximations.
 In particular, we are interested in computing rank-$k$ CUR approximations to a given matrix $\mathbf{A}\in\mathbb{R}^{m\times n}$, namely $\mathbf{A}\approx \mathbf{CUR}$.
 In this setting, the matrices $\mathbf{C}\in\mathbb{R}^{m\times k}$ and $\mathbf{R}\in\mathbb{R}^{k\times n}$ consist of $k$ columns and rows of $\mathbf{A}$, respectively, whereas $\mathbf{U}\in\mathbb{R}^{k\times k}$ is chosen to minimize the approximation error.
 One of the main advantages of CUR approximations is the preservation of the possible sparsity of the original $\mathbf{A}$ also in the computed low-rank approximation.
 This is not the case if, e.g., we consider truncated SVD approximations.
-Moreover, in certain settings as, e.g., data science applications, where the columns and rows of $\mathbf{A}$ do have a particular meaning, the CUR factorization provides an approximation whose interpretability echos the one of the original dataset.
+Moreover, in certain settings as, e.g., data science applications, where the columns and rows of $\mathbf{A}$ do have a particular meaning, the CUR factorization provides an approximation whose interpretability echos that of the original dataset.

 One of the main tasks in computing CUR approximations is selecting the \emph{right} columns and rows.
 Many different strategies have been proposed in the literature.
-A non complete list of procedures sees schemes based on pivoted, truncated QR decompositions~\cite{Stewart99}, volume maximization~\cite{Cortinovisetal2020,Thurauetal}, and laverage scores~\cite{Bou2017,Drineas2008,Wang2013}.
+A partial list of procedures includes schemes based on pivoted, truncated QR decompositions~\cite{Stewart99}, volume maximization~\cite{Cortinovisetal2020,Thurauetal}, and leverage scores~\cite{Bou2017,Drineas2008,Wang2013}.
 Here we focus on the DEIM induced CUR factorization~\cite{DEIM_CUR}, namely a CUR scheme where the column and row indexes to construct $\mathbf{C}$ and $\mathbf{R}$ are selected by means of the Discrete Empirical Interpolation Method (DEIM)~\cite{DEIM}.
 We draft the DEIM-CUR scheme in Algorithm~\ref{alg_DEIM_CUR}.

 The most time-consuming step of Algorithm~\ref{alg_DEIM_CUR} is the computation of the SVD-like approximation $\mathbf{W\Sigma V}^T$ to $\bA$ in line~\ref{DEIM_CUR_line1}.
 Clearly, this task can be performed by applying any suitable scheme.
 In the following example we compare the performance achieved by using our novel strategies, i.e., R-RSVD, Rsub-RSVD, and the standard RSVD in line~\ref{DEIM_CUR_line1} of Algorithm~\ref{alg_DEIM_CUR}.
 This comparison will be in terms of accuracy, in both the computed SVD and CUR approximations, and the computational cost of the overall procedure.